YRosh/Web-Scrapping/README.md

 * From each page I have taken the person's name, his description, _i.e._ the first paragraph in the page, and check for the availability of his image.
 If present it is downloaded, else a **Google** search is made with his name as query and an image is downloaded from the results.

 * Since age in Wikipedia is present in different places in different formats, and due to the unavailability of height of most of the actors.
 I have used separate Google searches to get these information.

+* Gender is got Wikipedia, and is_alive from Google search.

 #### Final output
 ---